-Date palm (Phoenix dactylifera L.) is a major fruit crop in the Arabian Peninsula, where it has been closely associated with the life of the people since pre-historic times (Al-Farsi et al., 2005; Al-Yahyai and Khan, 2015).
-In Oman, date palm is the primary agricultural crop, and it constitutes 80% of all fruit crops produced and 50 % of the total agricultural area in the country (FAO, 2013).
+Date palm (Phoenix dactylifera L.) is a major fruit crop in the Arabian Peninsula, where it has been closely associated with the life of the people since pre-historic times.
+Date palm is a multipurpose tree used for food, feed, and fuel (fire wood).
+It provides fiber, carbohydrates, minerals, and vitamins besides having certain medicinal properties (Al-Farsi et al., 2005; Al-Yahyai and Khan, 2015).
+In Oman, date palm is the primary agricultural crop, and it constitutes 80% of all fruit crops produced and 50% of the total agricultural area in the country (FAO, 2013).
 Oman is the eighth largest producer of dates in the world with an average annual production of 260,000 tons per annum.
-Around 70 % of the total date production is harvested from only 10 cultivars, and a small fraction (2.6%) of the total date production is exported.
+There are approximately more than over seven million date palms and 250 cultivars in cultivation.
+However, around 70% of the total date production is harvested from only 10 cultivars, and a small fraction (2.6%) of the total date production is exported.
 Only half of the dates produced are used for human consumption, with the other half being utilized primarily for animal feed or considered surplus and wasted (Al-Yahyai and Khan, 2015).